ProfReza/aws-glue-course/README.md

 # Introduction

-This GitHub Repo contains the code alongside explanations for this [youtube video]().
+This GitHub Repo contains the code alongside explanations for this online course [to be made].

-The youtube video is a tutoral through the updated AWS Glue Service on the AWS Console UI.
-The video and rep will cover;
+The course provides a hands-on tutorial on leveraging AWS Glue and AWS Lambda for automated ETL workflows.
+The course covers:
 - What is AWS Glue?
-- Why do we Use AWS Glue?
+- Why use AWS Glue for ETL processes?
-- Setup Work For The Tutorial
-- AWS Glue Data Catalog
+- Setting up AWS Glue in your AWS account
-- AWS Glue Databases
+- AWS Glue Data Catalog and metadata management
-- AWS Glue Tables
+- Creating AWS Glue Databases and Tables
-- Partitions in AWS
+- Understanding and managing Partitions in AWS Glue
-- AWS Glue Crawlers
+- Configuring and running AWS Glue Crawlers
-- AWS Glue Connections
+- Integrating AWS Glue with AWS Lambda for automation
-- AWS Glue ETL
+- Building and executing AWS Glue ETL jobs
-- AWS Glue Data Quality
-- AWS Glue Data Brew
-- AWS Glue Triggers
+- Using AWS Lambda to trigger AWS Glue jobs
-- AWS Glue Workflows
+- Best practices for AWS Glue and Lambda integration
+- Validating and querying transformed data in Amazon Redshift

+By the end of this course, participants will be able to design and deploy a fully automated data processing pipeline using AWS services.

 # Data
 Below is the schema for the table that wil be created in the Glue Data Catalog which includes a sample of the data.